aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/adjusting-cad-drawing-size-using-unit-type/_index.md

 | **Blank BMP file** | Wrong layout name or missing layout in the source DWG | Verify the layout name with a CAD viewer and ensure it matches the string passed to `setLayouts`. |
 | **License exception** | Running without a valid license in production | Apply a temporary or permanent license using `License license = new License(); license.setLicense("Aspose.CAD.lic");`. |

-## Frequently Asked Questions
+## Frequently asked questions

 ### Q1: Can I use Aspose.CAD for Java with other programming languages?
 A1: Aspose.CAD primarily supports Java, but there are versions available for other languages like .NET.

 ### Q2: Are there any licensing options for Aspose.CAD?
-A2: Yes, you can explore licensing options and purchase Aspose.CAD [here](https://purchase.aspose.com/buy).
+A2: Yes, you can explore licensing options and purchase Aspose.CAD [Aspose.CAD purchase page](https://purchase.aspose.com/buy).

 ### Q3: Is there a free trial available for Aspose.CAD?
-A3: Certainly, you can access a free trial [here](https://releases.aspose.com/).
+A3: Certainly, you can access a free trial [Aspose.CAD free trial page](https://releases.aspose.com/).

 ### Q4: How can I get support for Aspose.CAD for Java?
-A4: Visit the Aspose.CAD forum [here](https://forum.aspose.com/c/cad/19) for comprehensive support.
+A4: Visit the Aspose.CAD support forum [Aspose.CAD support forum](https://forum.aspose.com/c/cad/19) for comprehensive support.

 ### Q5: Can I obtain a temporary license for Aspose.CAD?
-A5: Yes, you can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A5: Yes, you can acquire a temporary license [temporary license purchase page](https://purchase.aspose.com/temporary-license/).

 ---